johnnardini/DDMSM-2021/README.md

 Welcome to the Learning differential equation models from stochastic agent-based model simulations team (also known as the BEST team)!

-In this reposity, I have provided too much code from a recent article that I wrote.
+In this reposity, I have provided too much code from a recent article that I and others wrote.
 First thing I would recommend is starting to read through [this article](https://github.com/johnnardini/DDMSM-2021/blob/master/helpful_papers/ABM_EQL_review.pdf).
 Next, I recommend half of the group split into 1.
 ABM simulation team and the other half split into 2.
 EQL Simulation team.

 The ABM simulation team is directed to the **ABM** folder, especially the `plot_ABM_DE_SIR.ipynb` notebook, which can be used to simulate the SIR ABM and compare its output to its mean-field model.
 This notebook relies on `ABM_package.py` to implement the ABMs, and the Gillespie Algorithm is used for model implementation.